codelogn/WinWork/docs/RECENT_IMPROVEMENTS.md

    - Delete tags → Should show success message

 2. **Test Tree View Refresh**:
-   - Add new links → Should appear immediately in tree
+  - Add new items → Should appear immediately in tree
    - Use refresh button → Should reload data with confirmation
    - Verify all saved items appear correctly